-Competing & Contributing – Jack and Jill competition, Spirit of Lindy Hop
+Competing & Contributing – Mix & Match competition, Spirit of Lindy Hop.

 Hullabaloo is jam-packed with more dancing than your feet can handle, but along the way you’ll need to take a break to stop and refuel.
 There is plenty on offer that you might not have thought of – luckily we have!

 What is it?
-The Paul Verevis Memorial Jack and Jill is named after local Perth dancer Paul Verevis.
+The Paul Verevis Memorial Mix & Match is named after local Perth dancer Paul Verevis.
 “Paulie” to his friends, his passion for the swing dance scene was without limits and he was one of the kindest and most generous dancers; Paulie’s spirit was huge – he was a friend to everyone.
-The Jack and Jill is held every year at Hullabaloo in his memory to promote the lindy hop ethos that is at the heart of what we strive to encourage in our dancing every day – that lindy hop is for everyone to have fun and feel part of a positive and welcoming community.
+The Mix & Match is held every year at Hullabaloo in his memory to promote the lindy hop ethos that is at the heart of what we strive to encourage in our dancing every day – that lindy hop is for everyone to have fun and feel part of a positive and welcoming community.

 When is it?
-Saturday, 22 April at the Hullabaloo Hop (7:30pm at Fremantle Town Hall).
-Signups are at 8:00pm, with the first heat at 9:15pm
+Saturday, 27 April at the Hullabaloo Hop (7:30pm at Guildford Town Hall).
+Signups will be from 8pm, first come, first in!

 How does it work?
 Individuals enter without a partner and demonstrate skills in spontaneous dancing with a variety of partners.
 Leaders and followers are randomly paired.
 There will be several partner changes during the heats.
-2 heats of 10 couples dancing to DJed music, followed by a final of 5 couples dancing to live music.
+2 heats of 10 couples dancing to DJed music, followed by a final of 5 couples.

 What are we looking for?
-The Jack and Jill is a competition, but it’s also about having fun.
+The Mix & Match is a competition, but it’s also about having fun.
 Judges will be looking for partner connection and teamwork, musicality (timing, creativity, flow), and just really good solid Lindy Hop.